m3h0w/revent/src/markdown-pages/location.md

 Part of Tysmosen is a protected area and the animals are not used to loud speakers, so lets make it enjoyable for all livings to be present :D

+### Nudity

+Tysmosen is a nudist camping site on a regular basis, so there might be some raw human bodies both among our hosts and among ourselves.

+---

 Authors: _Amalie & Baloo_